CapacitorSet/rebridge/README.md

 ## Requirements

-Rebridge uses ES6 Proxy objects, so it requires at least Node 6 (or Babel).
+Rebridge uses ES6 Proxy objects, so it requires at least Node 6.

 ## Limitations